aijaz/blog/content/posts/2016/08/2016-08-29-michigan-avenue--chicago.markdown

 thumbnailWidth: 384
 ---

 If you walk too fast, you might miss them.
 Two gardens flank the Art Institute of Chicago, on Michigan Avenue.
-Now, we all know Michigan Avenue as a busy, bustling place, but these gardens are great places to stop.
+Now, we all know Michigan Avenue as a busy, bustling street, but these gardens are great places to stop.
 And think.
-Or just clear your head before merging back into the fast pace on the sidewalk.
+Or just clear your head before merging back into the fast pace of the sidewalk.
 This is the South Garden, looking back out towards Michigan Ave.